Eager loading and lazy loading in Laravel

 {{ $p->category->title }}

-Which is the N+1 problem, where N in our example is the size of the page, about 10 representing the categories obtained from the post and 1 is the main query to obtain the paginated data.
+Which is the N+1 problem, where N in our example is the page size, about 10 representing the categories obtained from the post and the 1 is the main query to get the paginated data.

-Luckily, Laravel in modern versions allows you to detect this problem very easily through the following configuration:
+Luckily, in modern versions Laravel allows detecting this problem very easily through the following configuration:

 app\Providers\AppServiceProvider.php